meilisearch/documentation/references/ranking_rules.md

 #### Default value

-Array with the [built-in ranking rules](/guides/main_concepts/relevancy.md#order-of-the-rules) ordered by importance.
+An array that contain [built-in ranking rules](/guides/main_concepts/relevancy.md#order-of-the-rules) sorted by order of importance.

 ```json
 ["typo", "words", "proximity", "attribute", "wordsPosition", "exactness"]
 ```

-To remove all ranking rules, which is not recommended for any use-case, you should send an empty array on the [add or replace ranking rules route](/references/ranking_rules.md#update-ranking-rules).
+To remove all ranking rules, which is not recommended in any case, you would send an empty array to the [add or replace ranking rules route](/references/ranking_rules.md#update-ranking-rules).

 #### Path Variables